WICG/turtledove/FLEDGE.md

    mode does not have the same limitations on what top-level sites can join or leave the interest group.

 The `ads` list contains the various ads that the interest group might show.
-Each entry is an object that includes a rendering URL, a named size group (see below), and arbitrary metadata that can be used at bidding time.
+Each entry is an object that includes a rendering URL, a named size group (see `sizeGroups` below), and arbitrary metadata that can be used at bidding time.
 These render URLs may contain macros `{%AD_WIDTH%}` and `{%AD_HEIGHT%}`, which will be automatically replaced with the appropriate width and height after an auction, so that the initial resource request can fetch appropriately sized assets.

 The `adComponents` field contains the various ad components (or "products") that can be used to construct ["Ads Composed of Multiple Pieces"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces)).
 Similarly to the `ads` field, each entry is an object that includes a rendering URL, a named size group (see `sizeGroups` below), and arbitrary metadata that can be used at bidding time.
 Thanks to `ads` and `adsComponents` being separate fields, the buyer is able to update the `ads` field via daily update without losing `adComponents` stored in the interest group.